 Okay, maybe it would have been seven if John Boehner didn't fight a little bit.

-But the reality is is when they ran for these offices and they said, give us the house back, they said they would control spending.
+But the reality is, is when they ran for these offices and they said, give us the House back, they said they would control spending.

 They said they would work towards balanced budgets.

-And when they had real opportunities to defund aspects of Obamacare and take a courageous principled stand, well, that would never happen because there was always the fear how it would impact them.
+And when they had real opportunities to defund aspects of Obamacare and take a courageous, principled stand, well, that would never happen because there was always the fear how it would impact them.

-Well, we can't do that because you know what?
+Well, we can't do that because, you know what, there might be a backlash.

-And then they said, okay, well, well, just give us the Senate, and then we'll be able to do it.
+And then they said, okay, well, just give us the Senate, and then we'll be able to do it.

 We need the Senate to be able to do it.